paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 - ####**Oct.
 15:** [**Making static maps and processing geodata with GIS software**](week8.html) We will use [QGIS](http://qgis.org/en/site/) to make a multi-layered map.
 We will also learn how to use QGIS and its plugins to process geodata.

- - **Assignment:** make a simple map requiring a data join.
+ - **Assignment:** continue work on final project.

 -  ####**Oct.
 22:** [**Making interactive maps; processing geodata with SQL**](week9.html) We will use [CartoDB](https://cartodb.com/) to create interactive online maps.
 We will also use SQL and [PostGIS](http://postgis.net/), which is built into CartoDB, to process and analyze geodata.

- - **Assignment:** Continue work on final project and deliver a progress report.
+ - **Assignment:** continue work on final project and deliver a progress report.

 -  ####**Oct 29:**	**No Class**
 Instead, one-on-one meetings will be arranged with instructor to discuss progress with your final projects.

- - **Assignment:** refine plan for your final project.
+ - **Assignment:** continue work on final project.

 - ####**Nov.
 5:**	[**Manipulating data and making graphics with R**](week11.html) Introduction to [R](http://www.r-project.org/), [R Studio](http://www.rstudio.com/) and R packages including [ggplot2](http://ggplot2.org/) for visualization and [dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) for data manipulation.

- -  **Assignment:** make specified graphics with ggplot2.
+ -  **Assignment:** continue work on final project.

 - ####**Nov.
 12:** [**Coding interactive graphics**](week12.html)
 We will use [D3](http://d3js.org/) to code from scratch a number of common chart types.
 This will be a challenging exercise, intended as an introduction to the huge possibilities offered by a JavaScript code library that powers many of today’s most impressive online news visualizations.

-  -  **Assignment:** continue work on your final project.
+  -  **Assignment:** continue work on final project.

 - ####**Nov.
 19:**	[**Now let's make this easier: from R to interactive charts and maps**](week13.html) We will explore R packages, including [rCharts](http://rcharts.io/), that allow you to create JavaScript visualizations straight from your data with a minimum of coding.

- -  **Assignment:** Continue work on your final project.
+ -  **Assignment:** continue work on final project, delivering a progreee report.
 Each of you should also an individual meetings with your instructor to refine your final projects, which are due on the last day of class.

 - ####**Nov 26:** Thanksgiving -- No Class